Cost-Plus Pricing & SaaS: The Pros, Cons & Why Not?

 Simple, right?
 By selling each candle for $15, you can cover the cost to make it as well as your desired profit.
 That’s what makes this pricing model so appealing—it’s one of the easiest ways to determine a per-unit price for your product or service

-Two examples of cost-plus pricing
+Two examples of successful cost-plus pricing strategy

 There are a number of different industries that utilize cost-plus pricing effectively.
 Typically, this model works best when there are defined costs involved in production or when the product itself is utilitarian in nature.
 Here are two industries that traditionally rely on the cost-plus pricing model.